rulestux/BashProgramming/README.md

 # BashProgramming

-This repository contains exercises from courses in Udemy platform by Ricardo Prudenciato, Mateus Müller and Edson Oliveira.
+This repository contains exercises from courses on Udemy platform by Ricardo Prudenciato, Mateus Müller and Edson Oliveira.

 The courses are about Bash Programming and Linux Administration.